The PASE Corps Advanced Environmental Training & Experience Program

 Availability to work on short-term environmental projects for our partners/employers.

-PASE Corps Environmental Associates are not stuck in the Catch-22 trap of: The job requires experienced people, but I need that job to get experience.
-They are passionate about sharpening their skills and abilities and building their resume for a career that makes a difference.
+PASE Corps Environmental Associates are professionals who are passionate about sharpening their skills and abilities in preparation for a career that makes a difference.

 Apply Now and attach your resume for consideration.